NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `useCreateSsmsSetFromFiltersMutation`
 * `useCreateCaseSetFromFiltersMutation`

 These functions will create a set from either a list of values or a filter set.
-The create from Values hooks take a single parameter `values` which is an array of values, while the create from filters hooks take one required parameter `filters` which is a filter set or JSON object.
+The `useCreate...SetFromValuesMutation` hooks take a single parameter `values` which is an array of values, while the `useCreate...SetFromFiltersMutation` hooks take one required parameter `filters` that is either a filter set or JSON object.
 Both calls return the created `set_id` if the set was successfully created.

 As the above hooks are Redux Toolkit Query hooks, namely mutation hooks, they return a tuple of the form:
 `[mutationHook, response]` which is a function to call the mutation and the response from the mutation.
 The mutation